 This game gets progressively harder as you level-up and progress, but in the beginning, so many amazing things happen rather quickly, and all of those small quick wins combined converted me into an addict.

-In Charles Duhigg’s best-selling book, The Power of HABIT [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link], he talks about exactly why small quick wins are so powerful:
+In Charles Duhigg's best-selling book, The Power of HABIT [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link], he talks about exactly why small quick wins are so powerful:

 They're powerful because of the quick reward.
 Our brain needs a reward to say “this pattern is worth remembering for the future”.